istaude/neophytes-hybrids/README.md

 British Ordnance Survey national grid is available at:
 <https://github.com/OrdnanceSurvey/OS-British-National-Grids>

-The script structure follows the figures in the main text.

 ## Folder structure

+The script structure in the `R-code` folder follows the figures in the main text.

 1.  `00` loads all packages